← Essays

 Learn at first concentration without effort; transform work into play; make every yoke that you have accepted easy and every burden that you carry light!

 Tomberg means it operationally.
 He asks you to consider a tightrope walker.
 The walker is perfectly concentrated, a single lapse and he falls.
 But the concentration bears no resemblance to solving an equation.
 His thought and imagination are not occupied with what he is doing.
 If they were, he would fall immediately.
-"He has to eliminate all activity of the intellect and of the imagination in order to avoid a fall."
-The intelligence at work belongs to his rhythmic system (the respiratory and circulatory system), which replaces his brain during the exercise.
-The body's rhythm acts through him while his head is carried in his hands.

 Concentration without effort, Tomberg writes, is the transposition of the directing center of consciousness from the brain to the rhythmic system, from the domain of mind and imagination to that of morality and will.
 The Magician's lemniscate hat indicates this transposition.
 The lemniscate is the symbol of rhythm, of eternal circulation.
-The Magician represents the state of consciousness where the center directing the will has descended from the brain to the rhythmic system, where the oscillations of the mental substance are reduced to silence, and concentration becomes as natural as breathing.
+The Magician represents the state of consciousness where the center directing the will has descended from the brain to the rhythmic system.
+The oscillations of the mental substance are reduced to silence, and concentration becomes as natural as breathing.

 "Have you ever drunk silence?"
 Tomberg asks.
 If you have, you know what concentration without effort is.